toUpperCase78/tiobe-index-ratings/README.md

 **November 2020:** Added `Delphi/Object Pascal` and `Transact-SQL` ratings to all index ratings; a new dataset that contains individual ratings for top 20 in November 2020.

 **January 2021:** Added new datasets that contain individual ratings for top 20 in December 2020 (sorry for late upload) and January 2021.

+**February 2021:** Added new dataset that contains individual ratings for top 20 in February 2021; updated dataset that holds all index ratings to include February 2021.